eastmaels/steemblog.github.io/_posts/account/deanliu/2016-07-29_translation-and-how-we-tackle-it-affects-the-future-scenario-of-steeemit.md

 ---
-title: "Translation and how we tackle it affects the future scenario of steeemit"
+title: 'Translation and how we tackle it affects the future scenario of steeemit'
 permlink: translation-and-how-we-tackle-it-affects-the-future-scenario-of-steeemit
 catalog: true
 toc_nav_num: true
 toc: true
+position: 9999
 date: 2016-07-29 06:21:33
 categories:
 - translation